georgebabarus/magento-filesystem-extension/docs/README.rst

         * media/captcha could be kept on disk filesystem

-Currently there are 6 Magento modules developed to achieve fully abstracted filesystem implementation:
+Currently, there are 6 Magento modules developed to achieve fully abstracted filesystem implementation:

 .. important::

     All extension are available on `Magento Marketplace <https://marketplace.magento.com/>`_.

     `Read more about what you should purchase and install for your scenario <https://docs.magento.asset42.com/en/latest/extension/installation.html>`_

-* ``Bb_Storage`` is the core module implementing most of business logic:
+* ``Bb_Storage`` is the core module implementing most of the business logic:

     * directories mapping
-    * adding custom media directories for new modules (eg: you want to store some reports in Azure Blob storage, you can configure a new directory for this report)
+    * configure new remote media directories for new modules (eg: you want to store some reports in Azure Blob storage, you can configure a new directory for this report)
     * use the media storage system of your choice for any given directory or subdirectory
-    * image resize in-place without sync back to local filesystem the file (this require having the same configuration for main directory and destination of resized files)
+    * image resize in-place without sync back to local filesystem (this require having the same configuration for the main directory and the destination of resized files)
     * :term:`OOB` this module can be used in custom modules, none of Magento core features are touched
     * allow new directory configuration for custom development

 ``Bb_StorageOverwrites``

-    * allow Bb_Storage features on built-in media directories
+    * allows Bb_Storage features on built-in media directories

 ``Bb_StorageCms``

     * configure Magento_Cms module to use Bb_Storage
-    * fix some week parts on Magento core components that are not using driver object to execute basic actions on files
+    * fix some weak points on Magento core components that are not using driver object to execute basic actions on files

 ``Bb_StorageCatalog``

     * configure Magento_Catalog module to use Bb_Storage
-    * fix some week parts on Magento core components that are not using driver object to execute basic actions on files
+    * fix some weak points on Magento core components that are not using driver object to execute basic actions on files

 ``Bb_StorageDownloadable``

     * Allow downloadable files to be saved in a different non-public media storage
-    * fix some week parts on Magento core components that are not using driver object to execute basic actions on files
+    * fix some weak points on Magento core components that are not using driver object to execute basic actions on files

 ``Bb_StorageS3``